 A recent study led by Dr. Buller at Brown University measured how heart rate changes in time dynamically during exercise when compared to core body temperature.
 Their findings showed that changes in heart rate can be used to measure core body temperature during exercise with current PPG heart rate sensor technology with an accuracy of +/-0.5 °C over 85% of the time.

-Accuracy of core body temperature metrics can be further improved by providing other data to a wearable unit such as activity context (running, cycling, etc.) and cardiac efficiency, or the person’s fitness level—all of which is technology that is already currently available in heart rate sensors today.
+Accuracy of core body temperature metrics can be further improved by providing other data to a wearable unit such as activity context (running, cycling, etc.) and cardiac efficiency, or the person’s fitness level—all of which is a technology that is already currently available in heart rate sensors today.

 Energy balance is defined as the energy you take in versus your energy expenditure.
 One of the pioneers in this field is Dr. William Kraus, and he has spent a significant amount of time understanding how an individual’s energy balance correlates to their overall health.
-What Dr. Kraus and others have determined in their research is that maintaining an energy balance in the body you can help to fight obesity and significantly improve your triglyceride levels, blood pressure, and cholesterol.
+What Dr. Kraus and others have determined in their research is that maintaining an energy balance in the body can help to fight obesity and significantly improve your triglyceride levels, blood pressure, and cholesterol.

-In wearables, using a branch equation model that factors in information like type of activity and PPG heart rate data we can accurately determine energy expenditure.
+In wearables, using a branch equation model that factors in information like the type of activity and PPG heart rate data we can accurately determine energy expenditure.
 The current challenges with energy balance are determining exactly how many calories an individual has consumed.
 Since there is currently no way to accurately measure this, the results can be skewed one way or the other.

 An individual’s energy balance that’s off even by just three percent can indicate obesity in one year’s time.
-When you consider this data, a wearable that’s off by as little as five percent can’t provide data that’s accurate enough to help someone on a clinical level.
+When you consider this data, a wearable that’s off by as little as five percent can’t provide data that are accurate enough to help someone on a clinical level.
 While technology isn’t quite there yet, continuing to develop sensor fusion technology may be the answer to providing more accurate data on a clinical scale in the future.